s8sg/goflow/README.md

 #### Register Multiple Flow
 `Register()` allows user to bind multiple flows onto single flow service.
-This way a server and or a worker can be used for more than one flows
+This way one instance of server/worker can be used for more than one flows
 ```go
 fs.Register("createUser", DefineCreateUserFlow)
 fs.Register("deleteUser", DefineDeleteUserFlow)